2026 Speakers

 U.S. Navy

-NCLS 2026Captain (Ret.)
+NCLS 2026Capt.
+(Ret.)
 Charlie Plumb is a graduate of the U.S. Naval Academy and a jet fighter pilot who flew 74 successful combat missions in Vietnam.
 On his 75th mission, just five days before the end of his tour, he was shot down, captured, and spent 2,103 days as a prisoner of war in communist prison camps, enduring torture.
-Captain Plumb has shared his story of survival in over 5,000 presentations to audiences in every state and 24 foreign countries.
+Capt.
+Plumb has shared his story of survival in over 5,000 presentations to audiences in every state and 24 foreign countries.
 He and his wife, Susan, have four children and four grandchildren.

 Marc Sasseville